How to Solve the High Sales - Low Cash Flow Dilemma

 Ideally, you will have the option to work with vendors who will extend terms that make it possible for customer payments to come in before supplier invoices become due; however, that is not always going to be the case.

-You may be able to speed up customer payments by offering discounts to customers who pay on delivery or who pay very quickly, require customers to make partial payments or deposits up front and conduct more thorough due diligence checks before extending customer credit.
+You may be able to speed up customer payments by offering discounts to customers who pay on delivery or who pay very quickly, requiring customers to make partial payments or deposits upfront, and conducting more thorough due diligence checks before extending customer credit.
 Plus, you can spend more time and money on collections efforts rather than taking a more passive approach to unpaid invoices.

 Stop chasing customer payments – factor receivables for fast access to working capital